nmemranhussain/E-commerce_1/README.md

 |AvgBasketSpend	|0.08	|0.08|
 |ReturnRate	|-0.03|	0.03|

-### Model & Rag Architecture & Programming (With Version)
+### Model & Rag System Architecture (With Version)
-- **Feature Engineering:** Conversion of raw transactional data into aggregated customer profiles including diversity of products purchased and weekend shopping flags.
+- **Feature Engineering:** Conversion of raw transactional data into aggregated customer profiles including diversity of products purchased and weekend shopping flags.-
 - **Vector Database:** ChromaDB (Version 0.6.3)for persistent storage and retrieval of semantic embeddings.
 - **Text Splitting Technology:** LangChain (Version 0.3.5)
 - **RAG Workflow:** Embedding Model: models/gemini-embedding-001.
 - **Generative Model:** models/gemini-2.5-flash.
 - **Knowledge Base Construction:** Structured customer profiles (RFM + Predicted Policy) converted to natural language strings.
-Technical documentation and code snippets extracted directly from the processing notebook (E-commerce_1_1.ipynb).
+Technical documentation and code snippets extracted directly from the processing notebook.
 - **Vector Indexing:** Recursive character splitting into 1,000-character chunks with 200-character overlap for context preservation.
 - **Retrieval Mechanism:** Persistent ChromaDB store using cosine similarity of embeddings.
+- **Functionality & Usage of RAG Chatbot:** The RAG Chatbot operates as an interactive analytics system that processes natural language queries by first converting them into vector embeddings via the gemini-embedding-001 model.
+These embeddings allow the system to perform a semantic search within a **ChromaDB vector store**, retrieving the most relevant context chunks from the e-commerce knowledge base.
+By dynamically merging this retrieved context with expert system instructions and the user’s original question, the chatbot constructs an augmented prompt for the **gemini-2.5-flash model** to generate a concise, fact-grounded response.
+This workflow is managed through a continuous conversational loop initiated by the **start_chatbot_session()** function, which maintains the interactive session until the user explicitly exits.

 ### Version of the Modeling Software:
 - **pandas:** '3.1.2',